Okerew/okerew_language/README.md

 # okerew_language
-a programming language created in python
+a programming language created in python by me note you shouldn't probably use it as it is slow and I made it only for educational purposes

+to use do `python interpreter.py (file_name).okerew`